Writing Better Prompts: How to Get More Out of AI Tools 2026

 -

-Research shows 40-73% better output with structured prompts versus free text questions.
+Research shows 40-73% better output with structured prompts versus free-text questions.
 In practice, this often means the difference between usable content and something that needs to be completely rewritten.

 -